mugenyie/dailyepistle/README.md

 # DailyEpistle

-Random bible verses to renew and draw you closer to God
+Random bible devotional verses to nourish your soul